KavrakiLab/Ape-Gen2.0/README.md

 		- P-hydroxylation (non-biological 4S configuration not implemented)
 		- C-Oxidation (not the R variation in CSX)
 		- M-Oxidation (just the default variation)
-	- To Do:
 		- Nitration

 #### Minor issues:
 - Some PTMs are possible for any amino-acid in the N-termini.
 This has been observed, so future work can focus on adding this extra option.
-- Malondialdehyde adducts is particularly complex, so I'll leave it for now.
+- Malondialdehyde adducts is particularly complex, but maybe could be added in the future.
 - Deamindation is not needed for now, but since it has been observed in pMHCs a lot, maybe implement it by expanding `pytms.py`
 - Some renaming on the extra hydrogens added by `pymol` will be necessary if we are to expand every PTM on openMM/GROMACS.